ericmann/custom-permalinks/readme.txt

 3. Edit any post, tag or category to set a custom permalink.

 == Changelog ==

+0.2.2: Fixed bug with not matching permalinks when / appended to the URL, and workaround for infinite redirect when another plugin is enforcing trailing /

 0.2.1: Better handling of trailing slashes